iCharlesHu/swift-experimental-subprocess/README.md

 `StandardInputWriter` provides developers with direct control over writing to the child process's standard input.
 Similar to the `Subprocess` object itself, developers should use the `StandardInputWriter` object passed to the `body` closure, and this object is only valid within the body of the closure.

-**Note**: Developers must call `finish()` when they have completed writing to signal that the standard input file descriptor should be closed.
+**Note**: Developers should call `finish()` when they have completed writing to signal that the standard input file descriptor should be closed.

 ```swift
 extension Subprocess {